top of page

 Isolation in a city or in a landscape became inspirational for me.
 It taught me to draw from personal strength and focused on my ability to learn, to express and to be.
 Place holding and belonging became my focus.

-In my formative years, the subject matter was the built environment, both interior and exterior space and how those spaces are sculpted to create a quietly visceral and very personal experience.
+In my early years as an architect, the subject matter was the built environment, both interior and exterior space and how those spaces are sculpted to create a quietly visceral and very personal experience.
 The relationship between our interior spaces and exterior, our persona(s) and how those are presented to the world, how we are in this world, how we 'sit' in the landscape.
 So it came as no surprise that whether in Newfoundland or in the middle of NYC I am look for meaning and connection in my surroundings.
-Those visual conversations are my anchor, my creative practice, my home and my place is Bonavista, Newfoundland.
+Those visual conversations are my anchor, my creative practice, my home and my studio in Bonavista, Newfoundland.

 By exposing the beauty of the linen or cotton canvas, or the torrefied maple wood of the panels, zinc or stainless steel, I build on this 'foundation' to capture in acrylics or oil, archival inks or Japanese graphite, the place that surrounds me.
 The process and the conscious material choice creates subtle and delicate variations within each piece - the story telling begins.